 Going Beyond Initial Connections

 It’s vital to go past the first connections for real network growth.
 Networking evolves and never stops.
-Going to events and volunteering are great ways to widen your network.
+Attending events and volunteering are great ways to expand your network.
 Don’t forget to keep in touch with contacts.
 By doing this, you build a network that supports you and opens doors to opportunities.
 Your network also boosts your knowledge and reputation in the field.

 How can I effectively build professional networking and career opportunities?